peterkelly/Texpad-API/Readme.md

 Your application will go out of focus briefly whilst the request is typeset, and when finished Texpad will pass focus back to your application.
 It does not provide the user with any choices, or anything that would cause the focus to fail to return to your application.

+The request will be typeset twice to ensure that any references or tables of contents or figures are built correctly.

 ###### Handle the returned request

-You handle the returned request in the delegate's typesetRequestComplete: method
+You handle the returned request in the delegate's typesetRequestComplete: method.
+The status field informs you of the success or failure of the typeset, and if the typeset has failed you can find out why by checking the log.

     -(void)typesetRequestComplete:(TPAPIRequest*)request {
         NSLog(@"Request %ld returned", request.tag);